 The pros and cons of Scottish independence

-Rejoin the European Union
+Pro: rejoin the European Union

 In the 2016 Brexit referendum, 62% of Scottish voters called for the UK to remain in the European Union, compared to England’s 46.6% of Remain voters.
-“On this point, at least, it’s clear what Scots want,” says Time’s foreign affairs correspondent Ian Bremmer.
+“On this point, at least, it’s clear what Scots want,” said Time’s foreign affairs correspondent Ian Bremmer.

 As an independent country, Scotland could make a bid to rejoin the EU as a member state once a separation agreement was settled with England.
 The country could then begin to negotiate its access agreement, looking to benefit from access to the EU single market, as well as the free movement of labour, goods, services and capital.

-“As a symbolic trophy prize of Brexit” Scotland’s value to the organisation shouldn’t be underestimated, writes The New European’s James Ball.
+“As a symbolic trophy prize of Brexit” Scotland’s value to the organisation shouldn’t be underestimated, wrote The New European’s James Ball.
 However, Ball notes that rejoining “could be a long slog” coming “at a cost of relations and travel with the rest of the UK”.

 Scotland would need the approval of all 27 member states to join the union – but doing so could stir up pre-existing tensions.
-Indeed, Bremmer notes that “Spain, fighting Catalan separatism, has reason to make things difficult for Scotland to avoid setting a dangerous precedent”.
+Indeed, Bremmer noted that “Spain, fighting Catalan separatism, has reason to make things difficult for Scotland to avoid setting a dangerous precedent”.

-‘Protect’ the NHS
+Pro: ‘protecting’ the NHS